-We have previously reported that we expect a number of our larger claims to ultimately be covered by our Group insurance cover.
-During the six months ended 31 December 2022, recoveries of £0.2m (H1 2022 £0.4m) were received or receivable.
-We expect such reimbursement to continue during the course of that litigation.
+We have previously noted that we expect a number of our larger claims and litigation costs to ultimately be covered by our Group insurance cover.
+During the period to 31 December 2023 we recorded £0.7m in insurance recoveries in relation to litigation expenses (31 December 2022: £nil).
+We expect such reimbursement to continue during the course of those claims.